 - Figure 4.10 displays a simple HTML document.
 HTML elements are used both as rendering directives, e.g., the tag will result in bold text, and semantic markup, e.g., <head> delimits a region containing the metadata of the document. - Elements can be nested arbitrarily, e.g., a bold text as part of an italic text.
 The resulting structure is a rooted tree of elements in which child elements span parts of a parent element.
 Notice that this implies that tags must be closed in the inverse order they have been opened. - The content of a tag is defined as the text between the opening and closing tags.
 The content may also be empty, i.e., the opening tag is directly followed by a closing tag.
-Empty elements may use the <tag/> shorthand instead of <tag></tag>.
+Some empty elements may use the <tag/> shorthand instead of <tag></tag>.
 An example of an empty tag is the linebreak br/> which forces a line break and does not have any content itself. - Elements may have attributes that specify the behavior of the element.
 For example a hyperlink has a content, i.e., the clickable text, and a location which the browser should visit when clicked.
-Such a link has the following markup: content
+Such a link has the following markup: content - Most browsers have a basic interpretation of how an element is to be rendered.
+This behavior can be arbitrarily modified by applying styles to the elements.